 UK Research and Innovation (UKRI) is committed to promoting equality and participation in all our activities.
 As a public body, we are also required to have due regard to the need to eliminate discrimination, advance equality of opportunity, and foster good relations when making decisions and developing policies.
 To do this, it is necessary to understand the potential impacts of the range of internal and external activities on different groups of people.

 When developing a new scheme, or considering changes to an existing one, UKRI carries out an equality impact assessment to review how it may affect particular groups or individuals and takes these findings into account.

 Information on previous rounds

-Please refer to the below document for information on previous rounds of the Future Leaders Fellowships scheme, including the number of applications, number of fellowships awarded and success rates for each round.
-This document will be updated each round following the publication of successful candidates.
+Please refer to the below documents for information on previous rounds of the Future Leaders Fellowships scheme, including the outcomes of both sift and panels, number of applications, number of fellowships awarded and success rates for each round.
+This section will be updated each round following the publication of successful candidates.

 - Future Leaders Fellowships: Round 1 Sift Panel Outcomes (PDF, 115KB)